How do I get from Beijing to xian? Is it safe for two girls to travel on this from Beijing to xian alone?

 I personally would avoid the bus, and either take the train or plane.
 Look at your own budget and time requirements, and comfort preferences in making your decision.

-Also, a translation of Nathan Yang´s post: "China's public security is quite good; as long as you choose a reputable hotel and official mode of transportation (i.e. a public bus, licensed taxi, etc., rather than a private bus run by a questionable operator or an unlicensed taxi), you won´t run into problems or get ripped off." over 5 years ago
+Also, a translation of Nathan Yang´s post: "China's public security is quite good; as long as you choose a reputable hotel and official mode of transportation (i.e. a public bus, licensed taxi, etc., rather than a private bus run by a questionable operator or an unlicensed taxi), you won´t run into problems or get ripped off." almost 6 years ago